alexandergerber/courses-tsa/chapter1.md

 - As a (discrete) stochastic process.
 - As a realization of a (discrete) stochastic process.
 - As a sequence of variables.
-- As a process in continues time.
+- As a process in continuous time.

 `@hint`